johanblomgren/cordova-plugin-indexappcontent/README.md

 ### Set indexing interval

-Call ``window.plugins.indexAppContent.setIndexingInterval(iIntervalInMinutes, fnSuccess, fnError)`` to configure a time interval (in minutes) until which indexing operations are not allowed.
+You might want to avoid to update spotlight index too frequently.
+Call ``window.plugins.indexAppContent.setIndexingInterval(iIntervalInMinutes, fnSuccess, fnError)`` to configure a time interval (in minutes) to define when indexing operations are allowed since your last spotlight index update.
 First parameter must be numeric and => 0.

 Example: